Protect your investment and your home by making an educated choice on a window retailer and installer for your replacement window and door project.

-The bottom line is this—the selection and installation of your replacement windows can be just as important as the quality of the windows themselves, and choosing the right window retailer is critical to protecting the investment you’re making in replacing the windows and doors in your home.
+The bottom line is this—the selection and installation of your replacement windows can be just as important as the quality of the windows themselves, and choosing the right window retailer is critical to protecting the investment you’re making when replacing the windows and doors in your New England home.

 Here are the five most important questions you should ask before starting a replacement project in your home: